magbenyezi/powershell/README.md

 # Demo

-This is a demo poweshell project
+This is a demo poweshell project!